 Nights in Pink Satin is a story of a young girl finding her place and finding her calling.
 Anita has penned her with so much love that it flows through the book making your heart beat for Simran, shed a tear with her and smile with her.
 If you are looking for that perfect girl, look no further she is here –Simran in Nights in Pink Satin.

-(I got a copy of the book from Fingerprint Publishing in exchange of my honest review)
+(I got a copy of the book from Fingerprint Publishing in exchange for my honest review)

 What happens when a heartbroken newly-wed girl writes an erotic, sexually charged story based on a cougar she knows?